Xiagang: Social legacy

-Economic Legacy
+Economic legacy

 The economic consequences of Xiagang have reshaped modern Chinese society.
 As Xiagang workers were unlikely to resume gainful employment, the majority were only able to find temporary or hourly positions.
 By 2011, those who were retrenched between 1998 and 2000 are estimated to have individually lost 17,000 RMB ($2,368), while those laid off between 2001 and 2004 saw an even greater 18,800 RMB ($2,909) loss.
 As a result, the percentage of urban citizens living on a wage below the national average increased to 21% in 2013, up by 8% in 1995.

+While market reforms caused great suffering among millions of former SOE workers, they also benefitted the Chinese economy by contributing to the rapid expansion of the private sector.
+Despite these disruptions, large-scale social unrest was largely avoided, as many laid-off workers gradually adjusted their expectations and came to accept unemployment as a consequence of market reforms.
+In Beijing, approximately 80% of reemployed workers found jobs in the tertiary sector, while in Guangzhou, around 40% entered the private sector.
+More broadly, the decline of employment in state-owned and collective enterprises was in parallel with the rising capacity of the non-public sector, which has absorbed 24.15 million more workers in the period from 1978 to 1998.

-While market reforms caused millions of former SOE workers to suffer, they have benefitted the Chinese economy by contributing to the rapid expansion of the private sector.
-Specifically, by influencing citizens to take lower wages from private corporations and not rely on work from SOEs (among other factors), China was allowed entry into the World Trade Organisation (WTO).
-Afterwards, China began to attract foreign investment from corporations looking to capitalise on the cheap labour of the Chinese working class.
-Thus, the Chinese economy took off as total exports increased from $266 billion in 2002 to $2.2 trillion in 2013.
-SOEs also profited from Xiagang policies—their newfound ability to fire inefficient employees, combined with the fear that they would be outperformed by rival corporations, produced a more competitive environment.
-This significantly improved Total Factor Productivity across the Chinese Industrial sector.Since China entered the WTO, urban unemployment has fallen to an average of 4–4.3% as of October 2025, a decline from 11.1% in September 2002, and only a slight increase from 3.9% during the 1988–1995 transition era.
+These transformations, alongside other factors, facilitated China's entry into the World Trade Organisation (WTO).
+Afterwards, China began to attract foreign investment from corporations looking to capitalise on the country's cheap labour force, and the country's economy took off as total exports jumped from $266 billion in 2002 to $2.2 trillion in 2013.
+SOEs also benefitted greatly from Xiagang policies, as their newfound ability to fire inefficient employees, combined with the fear that they would be outperformed by rival corporations, produced a more competitive environment.
+This significantly improved Total Factor Productivity across the Chinese industrial sector.
+Since China entered the WTO, urban unemployment has fallen to an average of 4–4.3% as of October 2025, a decline from 11.1% in September 2002, and only a slight increase from 3.9% during the 1988–1995 transition era.
 Essentially, Xiagang was a necessary step for the development of the Chinese economic miracle.